beRajeevKumar/Bankist/Readme.md

-# Bankist App
+# Bankist 🏦

-A single place to manage your all financial needs.
+A simpler banking experience for a simpler life.

+Click [here](https://bankist-rajeev.netlify.app/) and Enjoy the Bankist.